emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Interrupt priorities

-Interrupts have programable priorities, small unsigned numbers, usually bytes.
+Interrupts have programable priorities, defined as small unsigned numbers, usually bytes.
 The priority value 0 is reserved to mean
 'never interrupt' or 'disabled', and interrupt priority increases with increasing integer value.

+Interrupts with the same priority are processed in the order of their index in the interrupt table, with a higher index meaning a higher priority.

-For multi-hart devices, all interrupts are wired to all harts, and it is the responsibility of each hart to enable the relevant priorities.
+For multi-hart devices, the interrupt wiring to harts is device dependent, each interrupts may be wired to one or several harts; it is the responsibility of each hart to enable the interrupts it desires to process.
 For redundant systems, it is also possible for multiple harts to process the same interrupt.

+### Interrupt priority threshold

 Each hart has an associated priority threshold, held in a hart-specific memory mapped register.
 The threashold register should always be able to hold the value of zero, in which case no interrupts are